Charles5277/better-comments-ELPS-clone/README.md

 # Better Comments

+## This is publish to Open VSX Version.
+---

 The Better Comments extension will help you create more human-friendly comments in your code.
 With this extension, you will be able to categorise your annotations into:
 * Alerts